 Traveling to and from work is generally not considered to be within the “course and scope” of a person’s employment, and is therefore not covered by workers’ compensation, should an injury occur during travel.
 In order for workers’ compensation to cover an injury, the employee’s transportation must be part of the work contract.
 However, there are notable exceptions to this general rule, such as:

 What To Do

 With over 35 years of experience, we at Breaux Law Firm understand how to navigate the world of claims in New Orleans and Louisiana.
 You can rest assured that your case will be handled with the utmost respect and priority to ensure you receive the compensation you’re entitled to as quickly as possible.
 Our job is to get you the maximum compensation you are due.
 We’re here to protect your rights.

-By hiring a trusted law firm who understands the Louisiana workers’ compensation laws to represent you and your case, you can put your mind at ease; this will allow you to focus on recovering from your injuries.
+By hiring a workers’ compensation lawyer from a trusted law firm who understands the Louisiana workers’ compensation laws to represent you and your case, you can put your mind at ease; this will allow you to focus on recovering from your injuries.
 Let us do the paperwork, deal with the insurance companies, and get you the compensation you deserve.